 History of the Wegmans School of Nursing

-The critical nature of the nursing shortage coupled with increasing demands for baccalaureate and master’s prepared nurses in the Rochester area lead to the opportunity to expand educational offerings through a substantial gift to the College by Robert B. and Peggy Wegman.
-Mr. Wegman was chairman of Wegmans Food Markets, Inc. This gift allowed the Department to transform into the Wegmans School of Nursing, increase its capacity, and build a state of the art facility.
-The Department of Mental Health Counseling joined the Department of Nursing in this new school.
+The critical nature of the nursing shortage coupled with increasing demands for baccalaureate and master’s prepared nurses in the Rochester area led to the opportunity to expand educational offerings through a substantial gift to the College by Robert B. and Peggy Wegman.
+Mr. Wegman was chairman of Wegmans Food Markets, Inc. This gift allowed the department to transform into the Wegmans School of Nursing, increase its capacity, and build a state-of-the-art facility.
+The Department of Mental Health Counseling joined the Department of Nursing in this new School.